Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Simulation Studies

-We first ran our CD algorithm with weights $w_{ji}=1$, $\forall i,j$, to obtain an initial estimate $\tilde{\bmbeta}$, which was then used to calculate the adaptive Lasso weights as in Section~\ref{sec:weights} with $\gamma = 1$.
-For each dataset, we generated a sequence of 30 values of $\lambda$, starting from $\lambda_1$~\eqref{eq:dlambda_max} and ending at $0.1\lambda_1$.
-Consequently, 30 DAGs were estimated, and model selection was done using criterion~\eqref{eq:dempiricalrule} with $\alpha = 0.1$.
+For each dataset, we input to our CD algorithm a sequence of 40 values of $\lambda$, starting from $\lambda_1$~\eqref{eq:dlambda_max} and ending at $0.01\lambda_1$.
+Since we assume the graphs are sparse, we stop a solution path when the number of predicted edges exceeds $3p$.
+Consequently, a sequence of DAGs is estimated and one of them will be picked by our model selection criterion~\eqref{eq:dempiricalrule} with $\alpha = 0.3$.
+To avoid any potential bias in the estimation, we pick a random order to cycle through all the blocks in the outer loop of Algorithm \ref{algo:dCD}.

-The EE sampler was used for comparisons on interventional data.
-Its implementation for DAG estimation from interventional data was done as in \cite{Zhou11}.
+The EE sampler is used for comparisons on interventional data.
+Its implementation for DAG estimation was done as in \cite{Zhou11}.
 We will call it the EE-DAG sampler hereafter.
-For each run, we simulated $10$ chains with a $0.1$ chance of equi-energy jumps.
-To obtain an estimated DAG, we thresholded the average graph from the target chain (the $10^{\text{th}}$ chain).
-More precisely, a directed edge was predicted if its posterior inclusion probability was greater than $0.5$.
+In each run, we simulate $10$ chains with a $0.1$ chance of equi-energy jumps.
+To obtain an estimated DAG, we threshold the average graph from the target chain (the $10^{\text{th}}$ chain).
+More precisely, a directed edge will be predicted if its posterior inclusion probability is greater than $0.5$.

-The HC algorithm is a standard greedy method and also a score-based method.
-For this algorithm, we used the R package \texttt{bnlearn} \citep{scutari2010learning}.
-This method is designed especially for observational data and thus was compared with our method only on observational data.
-Since there are no tuning parameters that strongly influence the accuracy of the final estimates, we simply used its default settings.
+The HC algorithm is a standard greedy method, while the MMHC algorithm is a hybrid method.
+For these two algorithms, we use the R package \texttt{bnlearn} \citep{scutari2010learning, Scutari2017learnining}.
+These methods are designed specifically for observational data and thus are compared with our method only on observational data.
+For the HC algorithm, since the number of predicted edges is too large, we set the maximum number of parents for each node to be 2.
+For the MMHC algorithm we also have the option to limit the number of parents per node.
+But since this algorithm can estimate a reasonable number of edges, we did not set an upper limit.